BepInEx/BepInEx.PluginTemplate/README.md

 Some notable parts of the repository are

+* `.template.config` - used only for dotnet template generation, can be removed.
 * `BepInExPlugin.sln` - the solution file of the project.
 Can be opened in an IDE like Visual Studio or Rider.
 * `nuget.config` - configuration for NuGet.
 Used to specify a link for a custom NuGet feed that contains BepInEx packages.
 * `src` - the folder with the plugin source code.